deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/aa-introduction.md

 </h1>

 Before MVC Framework, there was a direct relationship between request URLs and the file on the server disk.
 The server receives the request and delivers the output from the corresponding file.

-# P2------------------------------------------------------------
-* This approach works just fine for Web Forms, where each ASPX page is both a file and a self-contained response to a request.
-* It doesn't make sense for an MVC application, where requests are processed by action methods in controller classes and there is no one-to-one correlation to the files on the disk.
+In the MVC Application, all the requests are handled by action methods in controller classes, without using correlation with files on disk.

 <!--
 # P1------------------------------------------------------------
 * Before the introduction of the MVC Framework, ASP.NET assumed that there was a direct relationship between request URLs and the files on the server hard disk.
-    Before ASP.NET MVC Framework, there was a direct relationship between request URLs and the file on the server disk

 * The job of the server was to receive the request from the browser and deliver the output from the corresponding file.

-    The server receives the request and delivers the output from the corresponding file.
+# P2------------------------------------------------------------
+* This approach works just fine for Web Forms, where each ASPX page is both a file and a self-contained response to a request.
+* It doesn't make sense for an MVC application, where requests are processed by action methods in controller classes and there is no one-to-one correlation to the files on the disk.
 -->